The Auteur Theory: Filmmaker Jim Towns

 ST: The Sharknado people?

 JT: They release other stuff, but you only hear about the Sharknado stuff.
 I mean, if they said, 'Hey, Jim, you want to direct a giant shark movie?'
 Are you kidding?
 It'd be fun to do it like a real art-house film.
 Black-and-white.
-We’d never see the shark, It’s just implied, like the Night of the Demon.
+We’d never see the shark.
+It’s just implied, like the Night of the Demon.

 ST: So, in addition to making films, you somehow found the time to create a successful podcast about Universal Horror movies.

 JT: Yes.
 The "Borgo Pass."
 (Borgo Pass is the name of the gateway to the realm of Count Dracula in the Universal classic.)
 It’s a labor of love, but we have developed a nice following.
-It’s available on Apple, Spotify and other podcast hubs.

 ST: Then you put together another horror film, The Beast Inside, starring another one of your actresses from House of Bad, Sadie Katz.